iamsyedbilal/js-logic-daily/README.md

 - Day 01 ✅ // Find The Area Of Rectangle
 - Day 02 ✅ // Find the smallest Number
 - Day 03 ✅ // write a function that return the reverse string
+- Day 04 ✅ // write a function that return fictorial of a number
 - _...updating daily..._

 ## 🚀 Goal